 Tactically we shift clients into regions, countries or sectors which we think offer relative attractive value.
 Markets are not perfectly efficient and news flow relating to economic, geo-political or other news can result in regions, countries or sectors overshooting on the upside or downside.
-We are humble enough to know that adding tactical “alpha” is an arduous task and thus we do not over allocate to a particular idea capping any individual shift to 5% and in aggregate no more than 25% of the portfolio would be in these tactical opportunities.
-We are not traders, we are investors and our tactical views typically have at least a 6-month time frame and may be in place for several years.
+We are humble enough to know that adding tactical “alpha” is an arduous task and thus we do not want to over allocate to a particular idea.
+We use a risk framework including VAR, volatility, max drawdown amongst other metrics to guide our sizing.
+We are not traders, we are investors and our tactical views typically have at least a 6- 18 month time frame although may be in place for several years.

 OMBA does a combination of calendar quarterly (Jan, April, July, Oct) rebalancing coupled with Percentage of Portfolio rebalancing.

 - Keeps a portfolio at the appropriate level of risk.

 - Creates an opportunity for better returns – systematically selling assets which have gone up and buying those which have gone down.
 Buy low, Sell high.

 - When assets move to extremes there is a need to trigger a rebalancing trade that buys or sells the investment just before it “snaps back” and reverts towards its long-term average.